Lefucjusz/STM32F4-SD-MP3-Player/README.md

 ### Extension case sensitivity
 Currently only `.mp3` extension is considered valid, `.mP3`, `.Mp3` or `.MP3` will all fail.
 This is actually very simple to change, I'll probably fix it soon.
 See `player.c: is_extension()`.

-### Volume control "popup"
-In the current implementation volume control is only audible, there's no visual information on current volume level neither in playback view, nor after pressing the buttons controlling the volume.
-Some additional view might be added to show this value - I didn't really need it.